Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Concluding remarks

 Another important feature in our scheme is the ability to reduce the required multiphoton transition order by a factor of two without sacrificing fidelity, thus significantly enhancing the experimental feasibility of the protocol.
 This one-time improvement is achieved by judiciously selecting the initial oscillator state and exploiting coherent interference effects.

 In developing our protocol, we explored two complementary approaches to generating binomial codewords.
 The probabilistic protocol, which relies on projective measurement of the qubit after joint evolution, offers higher fidelities and greater flexibility in scanning the parameter space, making it better suited for precise codeword synthesis.
-However, a key drawback of this approach is its inherent probabilistic nature—only a subset of measurement outcomes yield the desired oscillator state, resulting in a trade-off between fidelity and generation efficiency.
 In contrast, the deterministic protocol, which involves tracing out the qubit degrees of freedom without any measurement, is operationally simpler and potentially more suitable in scenarios where projective measurements are inefficient, technically challenging, or resource-intensive.
 Due to the constrained parameter space accessible in the deterministic setting, this protocol typically achieves slightly lower fidelities.
-A detailed comparison, along with results for the deterministic protocol, is provided in Appendix~\ref{sec_deterministic}.

 Our results contribute to the broader effort of realizing fault-tolerant bosonic quantum computing, not only by identifying an efficient method for preparing logical codewords, but also by highlighting the utility of nonlinear light–matter interactions in continuous-variable quantum systems.
 The methods outlined here are versatile and can be extended to prepare larger classes of bosonic codewords, potentially including cat codes and other non-Gaussian encodings.